ColleyLi/BehaviourPlanning/docs/apollo_docs/routing_module/README.md

 - `Road` - full route from the current location to the goal.
 Consists of one or more Road Segments
 - `RoadSegment` - part of the road.
 Has an id and consists of one or more passages.
 In the `routing.proto` Road Segments are named as `repeated road`, that can be confusing, bear that in mind when reading `pb.txt` of the Routing Response
-- `Passage` - one or more consequent lane segments.
+- `Passage` - one or more lane segments that can be reached without a lane change.
 Passages within the same Road Segment are parallel
 - `LaneSegment` - basic building block of the Routing Response.
 Has an id and frenet `s` boundary

 The indices on the picture denote the indices of corresponding elements in the `RoutingResponse` data structure.
 We will need this indices later, when we will move to the Planning Module and `PNC Map` in particular.